Compare PDF annotation formats: XFDF and Instant JSON

 Instant JSON

-For most use cases, we recommend Instant JSON because it can store deleted annotations and has built-in support for comparing (diffing) changes to annotations.
+For most use cases, we recommend Instant JSON because, unlike XFDF, it can store deleted annotations.
+It also has built-in support for comparing (diffing) changes to annotations.
 This makes it ideal for synchronizing annotations to a server, or across users, devices, or sessions.
 Instant JSON can be converted to XFDF.
+XFDF is best suited for importing data into the system or exporting it for integration with third-party PDF applications.

-XFDF | Instant JSON | |
+Criteria | XFDF | Instant JSON |

 ---|---|---|